 As drained as she was she could see the absurdity of the situation.
 She was sobbing into the chest of the last man she ever would have expected to offer such comfort.
 Slowly, her crying began to subside and she backed away from him.
 He gave her the space freely, dropping his arms and putting his hands in his pockets, assessing her emotions with careful eyes.

 "Let's go find a place to eat lunch," he said, turning and continuing down the stairs.
 She wiped at her eyes, grateful both for his comforting actions and the way he had backed away at her first indication, but she was confused by his behavior all the same.
-A small bewildered smile twitched at her lips and she hurried to follow him.
+Sniffing, a bewildered smile twitched at her lips and she hurried to follow him.

 He was the first to speak, pausing in front of an upscale sushi restaurant.
 "If we're in Tsuruga, we might as well have seafood, don't you think?"